SMART Blog

 Concorde TO BOOM

 Concorde made its final flight more than 20 years ago and supersonic air travel has yet to return.
-Co-developed by Britain and France, Concorde was the first and only supersonic commercial airliner was flown in 1976.
+Co-developed by Britain and France, Concorde was the first supersonic commercial airliner in operation in 1976.
 British Airways operated its final commercial Concorde flight in 2003, ending its 27-year career.
 The supersonic jet remains an icon of modern aviation and a technological marvel.
-For a fleeting 30 years during the 20th century, supersonic commercial air travel was a reality.
+For 30 years during the 20th century, supersonic commercial air travel was a reality.

 Here comes the BOOM